 DNS redirection is based on returning different IP addresses for the same DNS name, for example, to balance server load or to account for the client's location in the network.
 A DNS server, sometimes called the Local DNS (LDNS), resolves DNS names on behalf of an end-user.
 The LDNS server in turn queries other DNS servers until it reaches the authoritative DNS server for the CDN-Domain.
-The network operator typically provides the LDNS server, although the user is free to choose other DNS servers (e.g., OpenDNS, Google Public DNS).
+The network operator typically provides the LDNS server, although the user is free to choose other DNS servers (e.q., OpenDNS, Google Public DNS).
+This latter possibility is important because the authoritative DNS server sees only the IP address of the DNS server that queries it, not the IP address of the original end-user.

-The advantage of DNS redirection is that it is completely transparent to the end user-\u002Dthe user sends a DNS name to the LDNS server and gets back an IP address.
+The advantage of DNS redirection is that it is completely transparent to the end user; the user sends a DNS name to the LDNS server and gets back an IP address.
 On the other hand, DNS redirection is problematic because the DNS request comes from the LDNS server, not the end-user.
 This may affect the accuracy of server selection that is based on the user's location.
 The transparency of DNS redirection is also a problem in that there is no opportunity to take the attributes of the user agent or the URI path component into account.
-We consider two main forms of DNS redirection: simple and CNAME-based.
+We consider two main forms of DNS redirection: simple and CNAMEbased.

 In simple DNS redirection, the authoritative DNS server for the name simply returns an IP address from a set of possible IP addresses.
 The answer is chosen from the set based on characteristics of the set (e.g., the relative loads on the servers) or characteristics of the client (e.g., the location of the client relative to the servers).
 Simple redirection is straightforward.
-The only caveats are (1) there is a limit to the number alternate IP addresses a single DNS server can manage; and (2) DNS responses are cached by downstream servers so the TTL on the response must be set to an appropriate value so as to preserve the fresheness of the redirection.
+The only caveats are (1) there is a limit to the number of alternate IP addresses a single DNS server can manage; and (2) DNS responses are cached by downstream servers so the TTL on the response must be set to an appropriate value so as to preserve the fresheness of the redirection.

 In CNAME-based DNS redirection, the authoritative server returns a CNAME response to the DNS request, telling the LDNS server to restart the name lookup using a new name.
-A CNAME is essentially a symbolic link in the DNS namespace, and like a symbolic link, redirection is transparent to the client-\u002Dthe LDNS server gets the CNAME response and re-executes the lookup.
+A CNAME is essentially a symbolic link in the DNS namespace, and like a symbolic link, redirection is transparent to the client; the LDNS server gets the CNAME response and re-executes the lookup.
 Only when the name has been resolved to an IP address does it return the result to the user.
 Note that DNAME would be preferable to CNAME if it becomes widely supported.